Tinkerforge/doc/en/source/Hardware/Bricklets/UV_Light.rst

 .. note::

- The UV Light Bricklet is discontinued.
-We are selling our remaining stock.
+ The UV Light Bricklet is discontinued and is no longer sold.
 The :ref:`UV Light Bricklet 2.0 <uv_light_v2_bricklet>` is the recommended replacement.